cookiemonsternz/CanYouFish/README.md

 of fish and people using the datasets linked at the bottom of the page.
 Following this, I built a simple flask app to contain it (A framework I have never previously used) and then attempted to deploy it.

-My first attempt was to deploy using Google Cloud App Engine, but I didn't have a credit card with which to instantiate a free trial.
+My first attempt was to deploy using Google Cloud App Engine, but I didn't have a credit card with which to initiate a free trial.
 I then tried to deploy using Microsoft Azure, but found it extremely difficult.
 I tried three other hosting solutions, each with varying challenges, from rebuilding my model in older versions of python to locally hosting xmhttp servers.